sscansan/genomics_and_GWAS_tutorials/README.md

 ## Genetic association of quantitative traits

-GitHub repository of a bioinformatic Genome Wide Association Study project using Plink through `plinkr` R package.
+GitHub repository of a bioinformatic Genome Wide Association Study project using different tools like Plink through `plinkr` R package, TASSEL 5 (GUI) and `rTASSEL`, GEMMA.
 For learning puropses other repositories, scripts and sources have been used, taken or modified such as:

 - **PLINK 1.90**
   [https://www.cog-genomics.org/plink2/](https://www.cog-genomics.org/plink2/)